What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - Australia

 The difficulty lay in this

-"The government was overwhelmed with other efforts and couldn't even get around to dealing with ski resorts.
-Despite this, representatives from all of Australia's ski resorts managed to get together and hold numerous discussions with the government.
+"The government was overwhelmed with other matters and simply didn't have the resources to focus on the ski resorts.
+Despite this situation, representatives from all of Australia's ski resorts gathered and held numerous discussions with the government.
 They discussed social distancing regulations and how they would affect ski resort operations.
 Then

-, on-site representatives from each ski resort met with management.
-The biggest issue was accommodation.
-Employees who lived and worked on the mountain previously shared rooms with multiple people, but now only one room per person, meaning they couldn't find a place to stay."
-As a result
+, representatives from each ski resort spoke with their managers.
+The biggest issue they encountered was accommodation.
+Employees who lived and worked on the mountain were no longer able to stay in shared rooms, as they could now only have one room per person."
+As a result, the

-, ski resorts were forced to operate with year-round staff on their own.
-With a severe staff deficit, on-site staff had to take on tasks outside of their regular duties, including disinfecting facilities and taking various infection prevention measures, resulting in a growing workload.
-The damage caused by COVID-19 first became a major personnel issue.
+ski resorts had to be run solely by their year-round staff.
+This extreme reduction in personnel meant that the permanent staff had to take on tasks beyond their regular duties, including disinfecting facilities and implementing various infection prevention measures, causing their workload to balloon.
+The damage from COVID-19 first manifested as a major personnel problem.

 The big lift problem

-Then there's the issue of lifts.
-Because social distancing requires maintaining a distance of 1.5 meters between people, only two people can ride a four-seater lift, and three people can ride a six-seater lift.
-Lift utilization rates were halved.
-Naturally, profits plummeted.
+Then there's the lift problem.
+Because social distancing requires maintaining a distance of 1.5 meters from each other, only two people can ride a four-seater lift, and three people can ride a six-seater lift.
+Lift usage has been cut in half.
+Naturally, profits have plummeted.

-However, this was not necessary for people living under the same roof (shared house residents or family members).
-This was because if they had lived together, they would have already been infected.
+However, it was decided that people living under the same roof (residents of shared houses or family members) do not need to be protected.
+This is because, if they were living together, they would have been infected long ago.

-"Strict restrictions were also placed on the number of people allowed on the mountain.
-Another famous resort in Australia, Sletvo in New South Wales, was one of the first to cancel season passes and offer refunds.
+"Strict restrictions were also placed on the number of people allowed into the mountains.
+Sretbo in New South Wales, another famous resort in Australia, was the first to suspend season passes and issue refunds.

-This created a problem: finding staff to work on the mountain if season passes were no longer valid.
-Many of the people who live and work on the mountain are doing so because they can use season passes, so if season passes were no longer valid, they would lose interest in coming to work.
+The problem that arose there was securing staff to work in the mountains when season passes could no longer be used.
+Many of the people who live and work in the mountains do so because they can use season passes, so if season passes are no longer usable, they lose the motivation to come to work."

 A one-day pass costs 140 AU dollars, so paying 140 dollars every day is simply not possible.
 In other words, they no longer have any motivation to work at the ski resort.
 Not only do they have no accommodation, but they also no longer have any motivation to work, so they're at their wit's end.
 It's a problem when the ski resort is open but there are no staff